-Novel Repair: Restorative Justice, Global Literature, and International Law
+Novel Repair: Restorative Justice, International Human Rights Law, and Global Literature

-My book project demonstrates how the global Anglophone novel imagines new models of repair for historical, procedural, and spatial exclusions of international law in the non-western world.
-My research serves as both an alternative history of, as well as an addendum to, the international criminal tribunal system that starts at Nuremberg.
-I begin instead with the India-Pakistan Partition of 1947 in Bapsi Sidhwa’s novel Cracking India and demonstrate how imaginative narratives from the Biafran War in Nigeria (1967-1970), the Khmer Rouge genocide in Cambodia (1975-1979), and the system of apartheid in South Africa (1948-1991) develop enhanced tribunal structures in which perpetrators take punishment and victims find remedies.
-This book ultimately argues for a literary model of human recovery in which reparative reading practices reshape the punitive language of the law and reclaim postcolonial histories of resistance.
+My book project demonstrates how the global novel imagines new models of repair for historical, procedural, and spatial exclusions of international human rights law across the history of the tribunal system.
+My research serves as both an alternative history of, as well as an addendum to, the international criminal tribunal system that starts at Nuremberg and ends with its reformulation in the early 1990s through the International Criminal Tribunal for the former Yugoslavia (ICTY) and the International Criminal Tribunal for Rwanda (ICTR), and the subsequent establishment of the Extraordinary Chambers in the Courts of Cambodia (ECCC).
+The manuscript brings together legal and literary texts, as well as primary source archival materials, to argue for a model of human recovery in which reparative reading practices reshape the punitive language of the law and reclaim literary histories of human rights and resistance.

 Global Indigenous Literatures and Human Rights (co-edited with Alex Harmon)